-- Security: From the point of view of a seller, it can be said that he is giving an extremely secured loan.
+- Security: From the point of view of a seller, it can be said that he is giving an extremely secure loan.
 If the buyer is not able to pay him back, he can simply foreclose and get paid or he can get his property back to resell or rent.

-- Better returns: When a seller is providing finance himself, he is actually converting his liquid assets in to a secured hard asset.
-For this, he will get a good return because money in bank gets around 1% interest, while interest on a loan is 3-6%.
+- Better returns: When a seller is providing finance himself, he is actually converting his liquid assets into a secured hard asset.
+For this, he will get a good return because money in the bank gets around 1% interest, while interest on a loan is 3-6%.

 Most Seller Financing Types:

 In this type of finance, the seller is entitled to get at least one payment after the first tax year of the sale.
-This type of financing will leave the buyer a little unprotected, because the seller legally owns the property till the last payment is made.
+This type of financing will leave the buyer a little unprotected because the seller legally owns the property till the last payment is made.

-This is a little complicated deal, because it needs agreement of three parties, seller, buyer, and mortgagor.
-If the buyer qualifies for a mortgage loan, and the loan amount is less than the buying price, the mortgagor can allow the seller to take a second mortgage loan for the amount difference between the buying amount and qualified amount.
+This is a little complicated deal because it needs the agreement of three parties, seller, buyer, and mortgagor.
+If the buyer qualifies for a mortgage loan, and the loan amount is less than the buying price, the mortgagor can allow the seller to take a second mortgage loan for the amount difference between the buying amount and the qualified amount.
 This way the seller ends up getting the entire loan amount.
 Instead of this, it is advisable to go for a sale on contract financing.

-Rent with alternative to buy:
+Rent with an alternative to buy: